Productive Techniques for Conducting a Job Interview

 The Offer Letter Email

 This template is used to extend a job offer to a candidate formally.
-It should include the position title, salary, start date, and relevant benefits or perks.
+The position title, salary, start date, and relevant benefits or perks should be included.
 Attach a formal offer letter with additional details and instructions for the candidate to accept the offer.
+When extending a job offer, it must be comprehensive and appealing.

 Example: